StarbeamOne/blog.starbeam.one/content/article/2023/12/December-2023-Status-Update.md

 I am very happy to announce that today we have [Beta III](https://starbeam.one).
 This is mostly a quality release, addressing a lot of issues for administration and user account management.

+With this monthly update, I am going to take some time here and reflect where we are here after four years of development, with (at present) another year of runway to make something of it in a viable way.

 ### It's v1 -- Sorta ðŸŽ‰

-With this monthly update, I am going to take some time here and reflect where we are here after four years of development, with (at present) another year of runway to make something of it in a viable way.
+Several days ago I got the idea to call this v1 instead of Beta III.
+It was too close to the release and I didn't want to make a rushed decision.
+I am very happy with the state of this application and I will discuss this more below as a bit of a retrospective.
+We'll discuss the positive, the negative, and next steps.

 ### The Good